LiliValGo/LiliValGo/README.md

 ## Some of my projects
 * 📄 [NLP Analysis of UN Climate Change Reports](https://github.com/LiliValGo/NLP-Analysis-of-UN-Climate-Change-Reports)

+** This project uses Natural Language Processing (NLP) techniques to analyze large amounts of textual data from UN reports on climate change.
+By applying NLP, the project aims to extract valuable information that can shed light on critical aspects of climate change.

 * [IRCA - Water Quality Classification Program in Rust](https://github.com/LiliValGo/Irca-Rust)
 This program implements the IRCA (Índice de Riesgo de Calidad del Agua) water quality classification system as defined in Colombia 🇨🇴
 * [Analysis of Coal Production in Colombia](https://github.com/LiliValGo/Coal-Production-Colombia)